The Whitsun Weddings

 The Whitsun Weddings is a collection of 32 poems by Philip Larkin.
 It was first published by Faber in the United Kingdom on 28 February 1964.
-It was a commercial success, by the standards of poetry publication, with the first 4,000 copies being sold within two months.
+It was a commercial success, by the standards of poetry publication, selling 4,000 copies on its first run.
 A United States edition appeared some seven months later.
+In Larkin's lifetime, he would sell 100,000 paperback copies.

 It contains many of Larkin's best known poems, such as "The Whitsun Weddings", "Days", "Mr Bleaney", "MCMXIV", and "An Arundel Tomb".